jeftegoes/GitOverviewAndCommands/README.md

 - View all tags in the repository
     - git tag
     - git show v0.1 # Shows information about the commit associated with the version 0.1 tag
-- See a list of branches local repository
+- Displays local and tracking branch names
     - git branch
-    - git branch -a # -a see remote and local repositories
+    - git branch -a # -a/--all see remote and local repositories
 - Create a branch
     - git branch `<name>`
 - Delete a branch